JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Daniel's Phone number: +41 794551705
 * Lenses to look at open through:
 .* Power
-.* Scarcity / Ubundence
+.* Scarcity / Abundance
 * The size of tech (in the number of staff) companies getting to IPO's or 1 billion dollars is ever smaller
-* Strategy vs Tactics.
+* Strategy vs. Tactics.
 For us, in this room, it's important to be clear on strategies.
 However what we often use to communicate is tactics.

 # Acknowledgements